I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

 Studies have shown that better sleep is associated with less weight gain, largely because of how it controls the metabolism of glucose.

-The impact a good rest might have on you is undeniable, giving you better energy keeping you in good mood and keeping your weight in check.
+The impact a good rest might have on you is undeniable, giving you better energy keeping you in a good mood and keeping your weight in check.

 15. Drink your coffee black